zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 The participants can join in the conversation without the need for a phone by using the microphone, camera, and the screen of their device.
 Participants can chat, make voice calls, and share video and apps with other participants using a PC or mobile device.

+XXX from Angela: I realized there are special license requirements for audio conferencing we should probably mention and provide info about so added a learn more link to the section below.
+Can you help me link it in the correct way?
+I just grabbed the link I see in the browser for it.

 **Audio conferencing** lets participants join to meetings using a regular phone by calling a conference phone number and entering a meeting ID.
 Audio conferencing is useful when a participant doesn't have a good Internet connection, the meeting is voice-only, or some other circumstance doesn't allow them to join via the Teams desktop or mobile app.
+[Learn more](https://learn.microsoft.com/en-us/microsoftteams/set-up-audio-conferencing-in-teams) about audio conferencing setup and licensing requirements.

 > [!TIP]
 > Get more familiar with meetings and events by completing the [Manage meetings, conferences, and events with Microsoft Teams](/training/modules/m365-teams-collab-manage-meetings) module on Microsoft Learn.